Skip to content

 # Editing a temporary file

-- More flexible way to modify response headers: headerReplace
+6. More flexible way to modify request headers: headerReplace